 Content management challenges abound in all organizations.
 Learn about the main challenges to managing content effectively and how to address these.

-There are many challenges to managing content effectively, including the challenge of too much content, the challenge of multiple contributors, the challenge of outdated content, and the challenge of adapting to new technologies and platforms.
+There are many challenges to managing content effectively.
+These include having too much content, multiple contributors, outdated content, adapting to new technologies and platforms, and more.

-In this article, we explore these challenges in more detail and offer suggestions for effectively addressing them.
+We explore these challenges in more detail and offer suggestions for effectively addressing them in this lesson.

 This article is part of our Content Troubleshooting Guide, where we help you identify and fix content-related issues in your business.

-Content management is the process of creating, organizing, and maintaining digital content, and it is essential for your business to not only operate efficiently but also to effectively communicate with all stakeholders.
+Content management is about effectively creating, organizing, and maintaining digital content.
+This is not only essential for your business to operate efficiently, but also to communicate with all stakeholders.

 Think about this…

-If your business has a web presence, it almost certainly needs web content.
+If your business has an online presence, it almost certainly needs content.

 This applies to all businesses.
-So, if your business wants to compete online effectively — especially against larger competitors, it needs to be regularly creating and promoting new content (your competition is doing the same).
+If your company wants to compete online effectively, especially against larger competitors, it needs to regularly create and promote new content (your competition is doing the same).

-New web content, however, gets old very quickly.
-Old web content with outdated, irrelevant, inaccurate, or obsolete information almost always has no value to users and can have a negative impact on your business.
+New content, however, gets old very quickly.
+Old content with outdated, irrelevant, inaccurate, or obsolete information almost always has no value to users and can hurt your business.

 Additionally, the more content you have, the more content you have to manage.

-Now…stop for a moment and think about all the content and all the content-related areas that your business needs to manage.
+Now … stop for a moment and think about all the content and all the content-related areas your business needs to manage.

-You will soon realize that effective content management involves not just managing the existing content in your organization, but also managing all content-related areas and processes associated with content planning, content production, and content promotion.
+You will soon realize that effective content management involves managing not only your existing content, but all content-related areas and processes associated with content planning, content production, and content promotion.

-As you look deeper, you will also realize that there are some obvious challenges to managing content effectively and some that are not so obvious.
+Look deeper and you will realize that there are some obvious challenges to managing content effectively and some that are not so obvious.

 Managing Content Effectively – Obvious Challenges